leoleoasd/homepage/_pages/about.md

 =====
 I'm currently persuing my Ph.D. in Computer Science at Khoury College of Computer Sciences, Northeastern University, advised by [Prof. Dakuo Wang](https://www.dakuowang.com/).

-I got my B.E. degree in Computer Science at Faculty of Information, Beijing University of Technology.
-Before that, I've finished my junior and senior high at Beijing National Day School.
+I got my B.E. in Computer Science and Technology and <b> Graduated with honor </b> at Beijing University of Technology.
+Before that, I've finished my junior and senior high at Beijing National Day School （北京市十一学校）.

 Publications
 ======